The German champions dominated their opponents from start to finish at the Westfalenstadion, and claim a deserved place in the last eight

-Just as in the first leg, it was Dortmund which started the game the better of the two sides.
-Within minutes of the off, the club had won a corner which Robert Lewandowski met, only to make poor contact on the ball and have it blocked.
+Just as in the first leg, it was Dortmund who started the game the better of the two sides.
+Within minutes of the off, they had won a corner which Robert Lewandowski met, only to make poor contact on the ball and have it blocked.

 And so it continued.
 Marcel Schmelzer forced one across the box, almost finding Gotze, who flung out a leg, but could not make clean enough contact on the ball to force it into the net.

-Seven minutes later, the home side was well and truly in control of the tie.
+Seven minutes later, they were well and truly in control of the tie.
 Lewandowski found space down the right and squared it to Gotze, who sent a delicate flick past the keeper and into the corner of the net.

-More hesitance from the Polish striker denied the Germans a third, with Oleksandr Kucher making a good block, and it would have been no less than the team deserved after a dominant first half.
+More hesitance from the Polish striker denied them a third, with Oleksandr Kucher making a good block, and it would have been no less than they deserved after a dominant first half.

 Mircea Lucescu withdrew Taison and introduced Douglas Costa at the break, and the Brazilian almost had an instant impact, driving wide after being set up by Luiz Adriano.